cpp-gamedev/blog/content/posts/cpp-build-process/index.md

 _**Uses an interpreter written in RPython and a JIT compiler to translate the source code into machine code instructions._

-_***Targets Microsoft’s .NET framework and uses its JIT compiler to improve the program execution.
-This implementation also removes the python’s built-in GIL (Global Interpreter Lock)._
+_***Targets Microsoft's .NET framework and uses its JIT compiler to improve the program execution time.
+This implementation also removes the python's built-in GIL (Global Interpreter Lock)._

 In CPython, memory is pooled in a single location for easy allocation and removal.
 Because memory allocation for all needed memory in the compiler registers that memory with the arena, a single call to free the arena is all that is needed to completely free all memory used by the compiler [6].
-Python stores all data structures in a private heap which is managed by Python’s memory manager and can be divided into four distinct types [7]:
+Python stores all data structures in a private heap which is managed by Python's memory manager and can be divided into four distinct types [7]:

 1. Heap is a collection of all memory managed by Python.